OVCR Programs, Projects and Services

 - Matching funds are provided by participating units (e.g. departments and schools, center/institutes, offices)

 - Availability of funding

-If the request for cost share is part of the limited submissions process, the cost share request form needs to be submitted to the Office of Research Development as part of the limited submissions package on or before the internal submission deadline.
+If the request for cost share is part of the limited submissions process, the request needs to be submitted to the Office of Research Development as part of the limited submissions package on or before the internal submission deadline.
 Please refer to the limited submissions call from the Office of Research Development for specific instructions on the submission of cost share requests for limited submissions.